-Term Definition Course Appearances 12-Factor App Design A methodology for building modern, scalable, maintainable software-as-a-service applications.
-Continuous Delivery Ecosystem Foundation 2-Factor or 2-Step Authentication Two-Factor Authentication, also known as 2FA or TFA or Two-Step Authentication is when a user provides two authentication factors; usually firstly a password and then a second layer of verification such as a code texted to their device, shared secret, physical token or biometrics.
+Term Definition Course Appearance 12-Factor App Design A methodology for building modern, scalable, maintainable software-as-a-service applications.
+Continuous Delivery Ecosystem Foundation, DevOps Engineering Foundation 2-Factor or 2-Step Authentication Two-Factor Authentication, also known as 2FA or TFA or Two-Step Authentication is when a user provides two authentication factors; usually, firstly a password and then a second layer of verification such as a code texted to their device, shared secret, physical token, or biometrics.
 DevSecOps Foundation A/B Testing Deploy different versions of an EUT to different customers and let the customer feedback determine which is best.
-Continuous Delivery Ecosystem Foundation A3 Problem Solving A structured problem-solving approach that uses a lean tool called the A3 Problem-Solving Report.
+Continuous Delivery Ecosystem Foundation, DevOps Engineering Foundation A3 Problem Solving A structured problem-solving approach that uses a lean tool called the A3 Problem-Solving Report.
 The term "A3" represents the paper size historically used for the report (a size roughly equivalent to 11" x 17").
-DevOps Foundation Access Management Granting an authenticated identity access to an authorized resource (e.g., data, service, environment) based on defined criteria (e.g., a mapped role), while preventing an unauthorized identity access to a resource.
-DevSecOps Foundation Access Provisioning Access provisioning is the process of coordinating the creation of user accounts, e-mail authorizations in the form of rules and roles, and other tasks such as provisioning of physical resources associated with enabling new users to systems or environments.
-DevSecOps Foundation Administration Testing The purpose of the test is to determine if an End User Test (EUT) is able to process administration tasks as expected.
+DevOps Foundation Access Management Granting an authenticated identity access to an authorized resource (e.g., data, service, environment) based on defined criteria (e.g., a mapped role), while preventing unauthorized identity access to a resource.
+DevSecOps Foundation, DevOps Engineering Foundation Access Provisioning Access provisioning is the process of coordinating the creation of user accounts, email authorizations in the form of rules and roles, and other tasks such as provisioning of physical resources associated with enabling new users to systems or environments.
+DevSecOps Foundation, DevOps Engineering Foundation Administration Testing The purpose of the test is to determine if an End User Test (EUT) is able to process administration tasks as expected.
 Continuous Delivery Ecosystem Foundation

-Any person making a decision must seek Advice Process advice from everyone meaningfully affected by the decision and people with expertise in the matter.
+Advice Process Any person making a decision must seek advice from everyone meaningfully affected by the decision and people with expertise in the matter.
 Advice received must be taken into consideration, though it does not have to be accepted or followed.
-The objective of the advice process is not to form consensus, but to inform the decision-maker so that they can make the best decision possible.
+The objective of the advice process is not to form a consensus, but to inform the decision-maker so that they can make the best decision possible.
 Failure to follow the advice process undermines trust and unnecessarily introduces risk to the business.
-DevSecOps Foundation Agile A project management method for complex projects that divides tasks into small "sprints" of work with frequent reassessment and adaptation of plans.
-Certified Agile Process Owner, Certified Agile Service Manager, Site Reliability Engineering Agile (adjective) Able to move quickly and easily; well-coordinated.
+DevSecOps Foundation Agile A work management method for complex endeavors that divides tasks into small "sprints" of work with frequent reassessment and adaptation of plans.
+Certified Agile Service Manager, DevOps Foundation, Site Reliability Engineering, Value Stream Management Foundation, DevOps Engineering Foundation Agile (adjective) Able to move quickly and easily; well-coordinated.
 Able to think and understand quickly; able to solve problems and have new ideas.
-DevOps Foundation, DevSecOps Foundation Agile Coach Help teams master Agile development and DevOps practices; enables productive ways of working and collaboration.
-DevOps Leader Agile Enterprise Fast moving, flexible and robust company capable of rapid response to unexpected challenges, events, and opportunities.
-DevOps Foundation, DevSecOps Foundation Agile Manifesto A formal proclamation of values and principles to guide an iterative and peoplecentric approach to software development. http://agilemanifesto.org DevOps Foundation Agile Portfolio Management Involves evaluating in-flight projects and proposed future initiatives to shape and govern the ongoing investment in projects and discretionary work.
+Certified Agile Service Manager, DevOps Foundation, DevSecOps Foundation, Value Stream Management Foundation, DevOps Engineering Foundation Agile Coach Help teams master Agile development and DevOps practices; enables productive ways of working and collaboration.
+DevOps Leader, Value Stream Management Foundation Agile Enterprise A fast-moving, flexible, and robust company capable of rapid response to unexpected challenges, events, and opportunities.
+DevOps Foundation, DevSecOps Foundation Agile Manifesto A formal proclamation of values and principles to guide an iterative and peoplecentric approach to software development. http://agilemanifesto.org Certified Agile Service Manager, DevOps Foundation, DevOps Engineering Foundation Agile Portfolio Management Involves evaluating in-flight projects and proposed future initiatives to shape and govern the ongoing investment in projects and discretionary work.
 CA's Agile Central and VersionOne are examples.
-Site Reliability Engineering Agile Principles The twelve principles that underpin the Agile Manifesto.
-Certified Agile Service Manager Agile Process Design The aspect of Agile Service Management (Agile SM) that applies the same Agile approach to process design as developers do to software development.
-Certified Agile Service Manager Agile Process Improvement The aspect of Agile SM that aligns Agile values with ITSM processes through continuous improvement.
-Certified Agile Service Manager
+Site Reliability Engineering